progprnv/Hackathon-Winning-Tips-Tricks/Readme.md

 9) THE SECOND MOST IMP Question is "WHY" & "WHEN" PEOPLE WILL USE YOUR PROJECT ?

-   * It should completely solve their problem or atmost atleast 90 %
+   * It should completely solve their problem atmost atleast 90 %
-   *
+   * follow and reviewe your step process @ step 4 (above 4th one)
 10) If the hackathon is a STARTUP IDEATION then think of a project which is innovative and at the same time it should generate some revenue.

 11) Logic Reasoning and Kooman SENSE-- USE IT WISELY EVEN IF U DONT HAVE (like me fr*)